Alcidespb24/RAG/output.md

 (ii) The covered entity, in the exercise of professional judgment, engaged in conduct that is unlawful or otherwise violates professional or clinical standards, or that the care, services, or conditions provided by the covered entity potentially endangers one or more patients, workers, or the public; and

-(ii) The disclosure is to:

 (C) Where the parent, guardian, or other person acting in loco parentis, is not the personal representative under paragraphs (g)(3)(i)(A), (B), or (C) of this section and where there is no applicable access provision under State or other law, including case law, a covered entity may provide or deny access under § 164.524 to a parent, guardian, or other person acting in loco parentis, if such action is consistent with State or other applicable law, provided that such decision must be made by a licensed health care professional, in the exercise of professional judgment.

-(h) Standard: Confidential communications.
+# (h) Standard: Confidential communications.

 A covered health care provider or health plan must comply with the applicable requirements of § 164.522(b) in communicating protected health information.

-(i) Standard: Uses and disclosures consistent with notice.
+# (i) Standard: Uses and disclosures consistent with notice.

 A covered entity that is required by § 164.520 to have a notice may not use or disclose protected health information in a manner inconsistent with such notice.
 A covered entity that is required by § 164.520(b)(1)(iii) to include a specific statement in its notice if it intends to engage in an activity listed in § 164.520(b)(1)(iii)(A)-(C), may not use or disclose protected health information for such activities, unless the required statement is included in the notice.

-(2) Disclosures by workforce members who are victims of a crime.
+# (2) Disclosures by workforce members who are victims of a crime.

 A covered entity is not considered to have violated the requirements of this subpart if a member of its workforce who is the victim of a criminal act discloses protected health information to a law enforcement official, provided that:

 (i) The protected health information disclosed is about the suspected perpetrator of the criminal act; and